madtrick/todir/README.md

     $. todir

-and create the shortcuts on a file that gets loaded onto BASH
+and create the shortcuts on a file that gets sourced into bash

     to_dir "rp" "$HOME/repos/"